South by Southwest: 2023

 SXSW 2023 occurred March 10–19 in Austin.
+The SXSW Conference & Festivals and SXSW EDU drew total participation totaling approximately 345,066.

-Films premiered at the festival include Evil Dead Rise, I Used To Be Funny, The Wrath of Becky, Late Night With the Devil, Talk to Me, Aberrance, Brooklyn 45, It Lives Inside, Monolith, Raging Grace, Deadland, Bloody Hell, and the television series Mrs. Davis.
+Films that premiered at the festival included Angel Applicant (which won the Documentary Feature Competition), Bottoms, Dungeons & Dragons: Honor Among Thieves, Evil Dead Rise, I Used To Be Funny, The Wrath of Becky, Late Night With the Devil, Problemista, Tetris, Talk to Me, Aberrance, Brooklyn 45, It Lives Inside, Monolith, Raging Grace (which won the Narrative Feature Competition), Deadland and Bloody Hell.
+TV series that premiered included Grown (which took the TV Pilot Competition award) and Mrs. Davis.

 In what was reported as a "surprise" announcement, John Wick 4 made its US premiere at SXSW on March 13; star Keanu Reeves participated in a live Q&A session immediately after the screening.
 Hypnotic, an action thriller starring Ben Affleck and directed by Robert Rodriguez, was given a "work in progress" preview screening on March 12.
+In another surprise screening to close out the film portion of SXSW, Affleck premiered Air, the biographical drama he directed about the creation of the Nike Air Jordan shoes (starring himself, Viola Davis and Matt Damon), on March 18.

-Winners of the 2023 SXSW Pitch event (held March 11-12 at the Hilton Austin Downtown), in which emerging startups pitch to potential investors, included Reality Defender, Reach Pathways and Urban Machine.
-The “Best In Show" winner was PentoPix, the “Best Bootstrap" award went to AMA — Environmental Agents and the “Best Speed Pitch” went to LeadrPro.
+Winners of the 2023 SXSW Pitch event (held March 11–12 at the Hilton Austin Downtown), in which emerging startups pitch to potential investors, included Reality Defender, Reach Pathways and Urban Machine.
+The "Best in Show" winner was PentoPix, the "Best Bootstrap" award went to AMA — Environmental Agents and the "Best Speed Pitch" went to LeadrPro.
 13 out of the 40 startups participating in SXSW Pitch were from outside the USA.